TheMadRuffian/EACbrightspaceDARK/README.md

 * Click install
   * [Install](https://raw.githubusercontent.com/TheMadRuffian/EACbrightspaceDARK/main/brightspaceDARK.user.css)
 * Enjoy!
 * To disable: Click on the Stylus extension icon on the address bar and check "Turn all styles off"

-PS, Please look for updates every once in a while
+P.S., Please look for updates every once in a while

 # Credits
 * Jun Guo's CSS contribution for https://dal.brightspace.com whose work can be found here https://userstyles.org/styles/149577/brightspace-dark-theme